ProHill/VRS-flights-db/README.md

 grant all privileges on adsb.* to vrsdbwriter@localhost;
 ```

-Now import the two .sql files in this repository:
+Now import the three .sql files in this repository:
 ```
 use adsb;
 source path/to/flights.sql
 source path/to/track_mlat_lookup.sql
+source path/to/mlat_cleanup.sql
 ```

 ###Install sqlite for Windows